wyattmunson/semver-plugin/README.md

 ### File

-An output file (`.next-version.yaml`) with the `NEXT_VERSION` is created by this plugin.
+An output file (`.next-version.yaml`) with the value of `NEXT_VERSION` is created by this plugin.
 It is created in the working directly of the container.

 In Harness, this file is available at `/harness/.next-version.yaml`.